Who are the parties involved in the Agreement?

 The Agreement accomplishes the State's goals laid out early on:

-• The OWRB's responsibility for water allocation and water rights administration is affirmed, providing certainty to all parties and water users, both existing and future;
+- The OWRB's responsibility for water allocation and water rights administration is affirmed, providing certainty to all parties and water users, both existing and future;

-• Sardis Lake can now be used for water supply purposes while protecting recreational, fish, and wildlife needs;
+The outstanding Sardis Lake debts to the United States are resolved;- Sardis Lake can now be used for water supply purposes while protecting recreational, fish, and wildlife needs;

-• Resolves longstanding legal uncertainty regarding tribal rights and interests in the waters of the Settlement Area;
+- Resolves longstanding legal uncertainty regarding tribal rights and interests in the waters of the Settlement Area;

-• The long-term water needs of south central and southeastern Oklahoma are protected, while at the same time maintaining that water can be shared among all regions.
+- The long-term water needs of south central and southeastern Oklahoma are protected, while at the same time maintaining that water can be shared among all regions.

-• Oklahoma City gains access to water for its critical future needs, ensuring the continued success of a vital economic urban center in Oklahoma.
+- Oklahoma City gains access to water for its critical future needs, ensuring the continued success of a vital economic urban center in Oklahoma.

 Importantly, while these benefits fulfill the State's goals in this process, they are benefits also shared by the Nations and Oklahoma City.